AryanShivapuram/JetEase-Airline-Management-Website-/README.md

 ## Airline Management Website

 ## Project Description
-The Airline Management and Booking App is a comprehensive website that is designed to streamline flight scheduling, seat reservations, and customer interactions, the app offers features such as real-time flight status updates, secure payment processing using Razorpay API, and personalized booking options, enhancing the overall travel experience for users.
+The Airline Management and Booking App is a comprehensive website that is designed to streamline flight scheduling, flight booking and user interface, the app offers features such as real-time flight status updates, secure payment processing using Razorpay API, and personalized booking options, enhancing the overall travel experience for users.
 The website is built using HTML, CSS, JavaScript, EJS, Express, Node.js, and MongoDB.

 ## Features
 - **Home Page**: Overview of the airline services and features.